apache/iceberg/examples/README.md

 Iceberg deals with this by attempting retries of the write based on the new metadata.
 This can happen if the files the first write changed aren't touched by the second write, then it's deemed safe to commit the second update.

 [This test](src/test/java/ConcurrencyTest.java) looks to experiment with how optimistic concurrency works.
-For more information on conflict resolution, look [here](https://iceberg.incubator.apache.org/spec/#table-metadata).
+For more information on conflict resolution, look [here](https://iceberg.incubator.apache.org/spec/#table-metadata) and for information on write concurrency, look [here](https://iceberg.incubator.apache.org/reliability/#concurrent-write-operations).

 By default, Iceberg has set the `commit.retry.num-retries` property to **4**.
 You can edit this default by creating an `UpdateProperties` object and assigning a new number to that property: